meribold/dotfiles/home/config/fontconfig/README.md

 # [Fontconfig][] 🤷

 <!-- TODO
-*   Add a footnote saying that this started as a comment explaining my `fonts.conf`...
+*   Add a footnote saying that this started as a comment explaining my `fonts.conf`?
-*   A better way to test the configuration is `fc-match -s`:
-        $ fc-match -s serif | head -3
-        NotoSerifCJK-Regular.ttc: "Noto Serif CJK TC" "Regular"
-        NotoColorEmoji.ttf: "Noto Color Emoji" "Regular"
-        NotoSerif-Regular.ttf: "Noto Serif" "Regular"
-*   Write that [`fc-match(1)`][] appears to reflect changes to configuration files immediately.
-That is, it seems running `fc-cache` is usually unnecessary.
+*   Write that [`fc-match(1)`][] appears to reflect changes to configuration files automatically.
+That is, it seems running `fc-cache` is unnecessary.
+Eevee talks about running `fc-cache` a lot in here article...
 -->

 Fontconfig is a library that many graphical programs use to figure out what font to use.